What is Ceremonial-Grade Matcha?

 Certifications and other labeling

-Genuine ceremonial grade matcha from Japan will indicate the specific harvest season (first flush), origin area or tea farm, tea master or producer name, and tea cultivar on the package.
+Genuine ceremonial-grade matcha from Japan will indicate the specific harvest season (first flush), origin area or tea farm, tea master or producer name, and tea cultivar on the package.
 Exercise caution with any matcha generically labeled “ceremonial grade” lacking these critical details.
-Certifications like JAS organic certification also provide further assurance of authencity and care in production.
+Certifications like JAS organic certification also further assure authenticity and care in production.

 Detecting fakes and phonies